 We hear it often…it’s better to play to your strengths rather than trying to fix your weaknesses.
-While that may seem like a “no-brainer,” especially when it comes to work and career, it’s surprising how many of us continue to work against our own proverbial grain.
+While that may seem like a “no-brainer,” especially when it comes to work and career, it’s surprising how many continue to work against their own proverbial grain.

 We’ve all heard about the challenges of trying to fit square pegs in round holes.
 If you’re in a job where you find that you’re regularly receiving feedback that doesn’t validate you or your work…makes you feel like you don’t measure up – where you’re being regularly questioned or cautioned about your performance…or where you feel just plain drained of all energy all the time as one of my clients (I’ll call her “Denise”) did – chances are you’re playing to your weaknesses.

 Denise worked for a non-profit in Data Analytics.
 Her job was very transactional, single-task work managing numbers and metrics.
 Through the coaching process, Denise realized that, while she was good at numbers crunching, she felt no spark or passion for it.
 As she put it, she was starting to feel “dead inside.”
 After helping Denise connect with her strengths through the Clifton StrengthsFinder assessment, Denise realized that she was, indeed, that square peg in the proverbial round hole, and that she needed more contact with people.
 She discovered that the strengths more aligned with her skills and inclinations centered on relationship building – creating customized, personal experiences that helped others raise their game.
 With this new awareness of her strengths, Denise was ultimately able to move from Data Analytics to a fundraising role in Development within the same non-profit.

 If you find yourself swimming upstream…finding it hard to get up in the morning…dreading the workday…the following 3 steps can help you on the path to discovering your true strengths: